sakunchamikara/Hate_Speech_Detection_System/README.md

 This project was developed as part of my MSc research to address hate speech detection in Romanized Sinhala, commonly used in Sri Lankan social media.

-The model is trained on the SOLD dataset, fine-tuned on XLM-RoBERTa, and exposes predictions through a REST API, a CLI, and as a reusable Python package.
+The model is trained on the SOLD dataset, fine-tuned on mBERT, and exposes predictions through a REST API, a CLI, and as a reusable Python package.

 ---